prateektrisect/Lab_assignments/Q3/T1/README.md

 3. Refer the solution code given below and make necessary changes to your code
 4. Hit **Submit** button
 5. If you followed the steps then your code will pass test cases

+### Solution/ Hint
+1. To remove any character in a given string for that we have to create a new string.
+2. In the new string we will add all character except the removal character.
+3. Apply loop on the given string.
+Inside loop apply condition on removal character using != operator. like if(ch!="#")
+4. Make new string inside the if condition.
+5. Print final string outside the loop.